-4.2.9 Fire Fighting
+4.2.9 Wildland Fire Fighting

-If a fire occurs in the watershed or endangers the drainage land, fire fighting activities would be coordinated and controlled by DNR and USFS.
-Tacoma Water will notify landowners and appropriate agencies in the event that a Tacoma Water employee observes a fire and will assist with fire fighting activities if needed.
-No major fire has occurred in the Green River Watershed since 1987.
+If a fire occurs in the watershed or endangers the drainage land, firefighting activities would be coordinated and controlled by DNR and USFS.
+Tacoma Water will notify landowners and appropriate agencies in the event that a Tacoma Water employee observes a fire, and will assist with firefighting activities if needed.